The Scenario Report

 While the graph of total CO2 emissions shows broad dispersion, this is not the case for the expected average CO2 content of electricity generation.
 In fact, most Mediterranean countries expect an average CO2 content of electricity generation of between 0 and 371 gCO2/kWh.
 In contrast, seven countries (Albania, Spain, France, Croatia, Montenegro, Bosnia Herzegovina and Portugal) present an expected value of CO2 content of less than 58 gCO2/kWh by 2030, as shown in Figure 5-33.

-Figure 5-33 Average CO2 content of electricity generation (g/kWh) by country & scenario
+Figure 5-33.
+Average CO2 content of electricity generation (g/kWh) by country & scenario) (The stronger the colour, the higher the emissions)

 5.4 Average marginal generation price per country